Retside/LootRoll/README.md

 # LootRoll
+> **Note:** LootRoll is a paid plugin.
+> You are free to view and compile the source code for personal use, but please consider [purchasing](https://builtbybit.com/resources/lootroll.82832/) a license to support ongoing development and future updates.
 A Minecraft plugin that implements a fair rolling system for loot distribution in parties.
 When mobs die, players in a party can roll for dropped items.

 ## Features